Collects BATMAN: GORDON OF GOTHAM #1-4, BATMAN: GCPD #1-4 and BATMAN: GORDON’S LAW #1-4.

 Overall, I enjoyed this second story in this collection.
 I would say the writing was good, and the characters had interesting storylines and characteristics.

 The final and main story: Batman: Gordon of Gotham is as fantastic as the other two stories in this epic volume.
 The story is about Gordon opening up to Batman about a time in his past when he was a beat cop in Chicago.
-An assassin who got away.
+He shares a story about an assassin who got away.

 I love how Gordon is telling Batman a story about his past.
 Both are lonely characters and to see them bonding in this way makes me happy.
 I just figured the this was just Gordon getting something off of his chest.
 Boy, was I wrong!